 The above models are designed for AR-15s in 5.56 and .223 in standard barrel lengths.
 Don’t get crazy with caliber and barrel length and expect the same results.

-Making your own MPBR is simple and easy, but always make sure you confirm your zero at the close end and at the far end if possible.
+Making your own MPBR is simple and easy.
+That said, always make sure to confirm your zero at the close end and at the far end if possible.
 Trust, but verify.

 So which zero is for you?
-Do you have a zero you find effective?
-If so, let us know below.
+Let us know below.
 Want an optic to go with your new zero?
 Take a look at the Best AR-15 Scopes & Optics!